-This set includes our TEN current history books at a 10% discount!
+This set includes our TWELVE current history books at a 10% discount!
 Including:

 1492: Christopher Columbus, His Story and His Journals